-For his trip to the Bahamas in Thunderball, James Bond brings a shawl-collar midnight blue dinner suit in a shiny wool and mohair blend with midnight blue satin silk trimmings and buttons.
-The dinner jacket has a single-button front, jetted pockets, four-button cuffs and no vents in the back, so it’s a traditional dinner jacket all the way.
-The trousers have double forward pleats, “Daks tops” button-tab side adjusters and a midnight blue satin stripe down the outseam of each leg.
+For his trip to the Bahamas in Thunderball, James Bond brings a shawl-collar midnight blue dinner suit in a shiny wool and mohair blend with midnight blue satin-silk-trimmed lapels and covered buttons.
+The dinner jacket has a single-button front, straight jetted pockets, four-button cuffs and no vents in the back, so it’s a traditional dinner jacket all the way.
+The jacket is constructed with soft shoulders, roped sleeve heads, a moderately full chest and a gently suppressed waist.
+The high-rise trousers have double forward pleats, “Daks tops” button-tab side adjusters and a midnight blue satin stripe down the outseam of each leg.

 According to the listing, the jacket has a burgundy satin lining, and the jacket was altered for use in later productions.
 One of the alterations included the addition of black silk gauntlet cuffs like Connery wears on his dinner jackets in Dr. No and From Russia With Love.
-They call it black in the description, but midnight blue is meant to look black under artificial lighting.
+Bonhams call the suit black in their description, but midnight blue is meant to look black under artificial lighting.
 The uninformed cannot tell them apart.
-On the other hand, this dinner jacket could actually be black and not be the dinner jacket in the actual dinner jacket from Thunderball.
+On the other hand, the dinner jacket at Bonhams could actually be black and not be the dinner jacket in the actual dinner jacket from Thunderball.